 We gladly welcome children into worship.
 We understand that in doing so we are fulfilling a part of our promise to nurture our children in the faith.
 However, we also realize that sometimes little ones (or their parents!) need another alternative.
 We provide options for those times!

-For those who prefer to keep their children close to them, parents and children can move to the Fellowship Hall where the adults can still see, hear, and participate in worship, while little ones have more freedom.
-For those who wish it, we also provide Infant and Toddler nurseries staffed by loving and capable adults.
+For those who prefer to keep their children close to them, parents and children can move to the Fellowship Hall where the adults can still see, hear and participate in worship, while little ones have more freedom.